X

 Claire BrulatourClaire Brulatour, Vice Chair

-Claire Brulatour is the Senior Community Relations Specialist for the BlueCross BlueShield of Tennessee Community Trust and Foundation, where she executes community relations efforts through charitable giving and volunteer initiatives in West Tennessee.
-Claire oversees a diverse portfolio of sponsorships related to the company’s overall mission: to provide peace of mind through better health, including the Foundation’s signature cause, building active, healthy spaces in communities across Tennessee.
-Claire serves as the Board Chair for the parks advocacy group, Bloom, the associate board of Make-A-Wish of Memphis and the Mid-South, and a past board member of Latino Memphis.
+Claire Brulatour is the Senior Community Relations Specialist for the BlueCross BlueShield of Tennessee Community Trust and Foundation, where she executes community relations efforts through charitable giving and volunteer initiatives in West and Middle Tennessee.
+Claire oversees a diverse portfolio of sponsorships related to the company’s overall mission: to provide peace of mind through better health.
+Claire serves as the Board Chair for the parks advocacy group, Bloom, is a member of the associate boards of Make-A-Wish of Memphis and the Mid-South and the Overton Park Shell and served as a past board member of Latino Memphis.
+Recently, she was appointed to the Corporate Social Purpose Council of Volunteer Tennessee and to the Corporate Advisory Leadership Council for the Memphis Medical District Collaborative.
 She is a graduate of Leadership Tennessee Next as well as the New Memphis Institute’s Fellows program.
 Claire received a Bachelor of Arts in English Literature and French from Christian Brothers University and a Master of Arts in English Literature from George Mason University.

 Marvin ToddMarvin Todd, Secretary